 Social activist, writer and Ecuadorian politician, Doctor of Jurisprudence and Anthropology, and Honorary Academician of the RAED.
 She was the first woman president and constitutional vice president of Ecuador

-Nobel Prize for Physics in 2018
+Nobel Prize in Medicine 1993

-Nobel Prize for Chemistry in 2004
+Nobel Prize in Chemistry 2005

-Nobel Prize for Physics in 2017
+Nobel Prize in Medicine 1991

 Barry Clark Barish